Prague’s famous novelist, Franz Kafka, wrote: “Any one who keeps the ability to see beauty never grows old.”

 Prague may be one of the most beautiful cities we have been in and if Kafka is correct, perhaps staying here awhile will slow the hands of time. 😁

 We found art in the most interesting of places and the quantity of outdoor art, statues, colors, frescoes, sgraffito, wrought iron and amazing architecture styles are never ending.
 Then add in nature’s alluring Vltava river that enhances all those man-made wonders as it winds through the midst of the city.
-There are parks and gardens to explore and a dozen or more picturesque bridges that have pedestrian lanes.
+There are parks and gardens to explore and a dozen or more picturesque bridges with pedestrian lanes.
 We would love to see the city after a fresh snowfall – bet it is stunning.

 This Czech sculptor, born in 1967, has multiple art installations in locations around Prague.
 His work is both unusual and controversial and we found a few of them.